 What criminal history can get you disqualified?

-• A conviction or guilty plea by a court-martial while serving as a member of the Armed or Reserved Forces (if applicable)
+- Conviction or guilty plea by a court-martial while serving in the military

 3. Pass a locksmith licensing exam.